 The pressure on Adani's contractors is working.
-Why not organise a faith-based action outside a contractor's office?
-There are offices all over the country and it's easy to do.
+We have ways of getting involved that work even during COVID conditions.
 You only need a few people in order to make it effective too!

 Build your team